Standard 5 of the Care Certificate examines person-centred approaches to working practice.

 2. What do you have to be aware of if working with individuals at the end of their life?

 With this in mind, it is important to have conversations with individuals to find out about their needs, wishes and preferences and how they would like to be cared for if they are no longer able to communicate effectively with their care staff.
-They may wish to appoint an advocate, such as a family member, to speak on their behalf if they are unable to do so – this is called Advanced Care Planning (ACP).
+They may wish to appoint an advocate, such as a family member, to speak on their behalf if they cannot – this is called Advanced Care Planning (ACP).

 In order to promote the individual’s wellbeing, they need to be happy with as many aspects of their life as possible.
 Complete the table below to answer the following questions.